 The Next Phase - On-Chain Dollars

 USDT and USDC won round one.
-But the next battle is programmable money: Circle's CCTP, PayPal USD, and RWAs.
+But the next battle is programmable money.
+Circle's Cross-Chain Transfer Protocol (CCTP), PayPal USD, and tokenized real-world assets (RWAs) represent the evolution from simple tokens to sophisticated infrastructure.

 The Hidden Risk

+Power creates trust dependencies.
 If stablecoins fail or freeze, DeFi stops.
-Centralized issuers still hold the kill switch.
+This is the uncomfortable truth that the ecosystem prefers not to discuss: centralized issuers still hold the kill switch.